fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 *  flattening into a feature vector

 The `normalising across blocks` leads to different results for the optimized version and the original one.
+I decided therefore not to use this kind of optimization.

 ![alt text][image7]
 ---